 Cold reading (Sight reading)

 This is the current trend that is considered to be the opposite of an “announcery” read.
 If you think of an announcer as telling you what to do, a conversational read is more your mate down the pub.
 I like to think of it in terms of ‘status’.
-If you’ve ever done improv, you’ll have considered ‘status’ as a way to understand the relationship.
+If you’ve ever done improv, you’ll have considered ‘status’ as a way to understand the relationship between two parties.
 In a conversation read, it’s very much a peer-to-peer status.

 It’s the text of the script.
 Think ‘copywriter’.
 They write copy.
 You read it.
 You might have a script in your hand and be looking at the ‘copy’.

 “Dry” is an industry word meaning “with no music”.
 If you’re asked for a dry read, then that person is looking for just a recording of your voice, without any additional music or elements.